DuFanYin/IS212-G8T4/backend/__tests__/README.md

   - OrganizationService › getAllTeams › should return all teams with statistics
   - OrganizationService › getAllTeams › should handle errors when fetching all teams

+- unit/services/emailService.test.js (4)
+  - EmailService › sendPasswordResetEmail › should send password reset email successfully
+  - EmailService › sendPasswordResetEmail › should handle email errors gracefully
+  - EmailService › sendInvitationEmail › should send invitation email successfully
+  - EmailService › sendInvitationEmail › should handle different roles

+- unit/services/emailService.error.test.js (4)
+  - EmailService › sendPasswordResetEmail › should handle sendMail errors
+  - EmailService › sendPasswordResetEmail › should handle email errors gracefully
+  - EmailService › sendInvitationEmail › should handle sendMail errors
+  - EmailService › sendInvitationEmail › should handle network errors

+- unit/services/notificationService.test.js (2)
+  - NotificationService › should create notification successfully
+  - NotificationService › should handle errors when creating notification

+- unit/services/metricsService.test.js (6)
+  - MetricsService › getTeamMetrics › should return team metrics successfully
+  - MetricsService › getTeamMetrics › should handle errors when fetching team metrics
+  - MetricsService › getSingleTeamMetrics › should return single team metrics successfully
+  - MetricsService › getSingleTeamMetrics › should handle errors when fetching single team metrics
+  - MetricsService › getPersonalMetrics › should return personal metrics successfully
+  - MetricsService › getPersonalMetrics › should handle errors when fetching personal metrics

+- unit/services/projectService.collaborators.test.js (5)
+  - ProjectService › addCollaborator › should add collaborator successfully
+  - ProjectService › addCollaborator › should handle collaborator not found
+  - ProjectService › removeCollaborator › should remove collaborator successfully
+  - ProjectService › removeCollaborator › should prevent removing project owner

+- unit/services/projectService.extended.test.js (10)
+  - ProjectService › getProjectProgress › should return project progress successfully
+  - ProjectService › getProjectProgress › should throw Not Authorized error
+  - ProjectService › updateProject › should update project successfully
+  - ProjectService › addCollaborator › should add collaborator successfully
+  - ProjectService › assignRoleToCollaborator › should assign role successfully
+  - ProjectService › assignRoleToCollaborator › should throw error when not owner
+  - ProjectService › validateCollaborators › should validate collaborators in same department
+  - ProjectService › validateCollaborators › should throw error when collaborator not found
+  - ProjectService › isVisibleToUser › should return false when error occurs

+- unit/services/projectService.getProjectStats.test.js (3)
+  - ProjectService › getProjectStats › should return project stats successfully
+  - ProjectService › getProjectStats › should handle errors when user not found
+  - ProjectService › getProjectStats › should handle errors when project not found

+- unit/services/taskService.attachments.test.js (2)
+  - TaskService › removeAttachment › should remove attachment from task successfully
+  - TaskService › removeAttachment › should handle errors when attachment not found

+- unit/services/taskService.filtering.test.js (5)
+  - TaskService › filterByStatus › should return all tasks when status is all
+  - TaskService › filterByStatus › should filter by ongoing/completed/unassigned/under_review status
+  - TaskService › sortTasks › should sort by due date ascending/descending
+  - TaskService › sortTasks › should sort by assignee ascending
+  - TaskService › sortTasks › should return unsorted when sortBy is not provided

+- unit/services/taskService.unassigned.test.js (2)
+  - TaskService › calculateTaskStats › should calculate task statistics correctly
+  - TaskService › calculateTaskStats › should handle empty task array

+- unit/repositories/projectRepository.collaborators.test.js (3)
+  - ProjectRepository › assignRole › should assign role to collaborator successfully
+  - ProjectRepository › assignRole › should handle project not found
+  - ProjectRepository › assignRole › should convert legacy collaborators to new format
+  - ProjectRepository › setHasTasks › should update hasTasks flag successfully

+#### Middleware Tests

+- unit/middleware/roleMiddleware.functions.test.js (50+)
+  - hasRole › should return true when user has the role
+  - hasRole › should return false when user does not have the role
+  - hasRole › should return true when user has any role in array
+  - hasRole › should return false for null user or user without role
+  - hasAnyRole › comprehensive tests for role checking
+  - isHigherRole › comprehensive comparison tests
+  - isHigherOrEqualRole › tests for equal roles
+  - canAssignTasks › tests for all role types
+  - canSeeAllTasks › tests for HR/SM access
+  - canSeeDepartmentTasks › tests for director access
+  - canSeeTeamTasks › tests for manager access
+  - canManageTasks › tests for management permissions
+  - canSeeTasks › tests for visibility permissions

+- unit/middleware/roleMiddleware.middleware.test.js (11)
+  - requireRole › should allow access for authorized role
+  - requireRole › should deny access for unauthorized role
+  - requireRole › should return 401 when user not authenticated
+  - requireRole › should return 401 when userId missing
+  - requireRole › should handle errors and return 500
+  - requireTaskManagement › should allow access for manager/HR
+  - requireTaskManagement › should deny access for staff
+  - requireTaskManagement › should return 401 when user not authenticated
+  - requireTaskManagement › should return 401 when userId missing
+  - requireTaskManagement › should handle errors and return 500
+  - requireTaskManagement › should handle user not found error

+**Note:** Redundant test file `roleMiddleware.test.js` has been removed.
+All helper function tests are now consolidated in `roleMiddleware.functions.test.js` for better maintainability without reducing coverage.

 #### Controller Tests

 - unit/controllers/authController.test.js (15)